SOLUTIONS TO PLASTIC POLLUTION AT THE FESTIVAL OF NATURE!

-#Fact: In the middle of the Pacific Ocean, over a thousand miles from any other land are the Midway Islands.
-Out of the 500,000 albatross chicks born there each year, over a third die in their nests because they are eating plastic bottle tops, lighters and other plastics that their parents fish for in the ocean as they mistake the bright colours for food.
+#FACT: In the middle of the Pacific ocean, over a thousand miles from any other land are the Midway islands.
+Out if the 500,000 albatross chicks born there each year, over a third die in their nests because they are eating plastic bottle tops, lighters and other plastics that their parents fish for in the ocean as they mistake the bright colours for food.

 We linked this fact with a, “guess how many items in the jar” game.
 People were intrigued as they studied the jar.
 In it were 276 pieces of plastic, the highest number to be found in a 90 day old Albatross chick as highlighted by the film Plastic Oceans due out this Autumn.